Edward F. Miller

 Miller has extensive experience in all phases of digital computer software engineering, with specialties in Software Testing and Quality Assurance, Automated Tools, and Programming Technology.

-Previously to his career at SR, Miller was Director, Software Technology Center, Science Applications, Inc., San Francisco, California.
-While in that position he supervised development of advanced concept testing and quality assurance tools and directed a number of studies of various software engineering topics.
-Prior to that, Miller was Director, Program Validation Project, at General Research Corporation, Santa Barbara, California.
+Before to his career at SR, Miller was Director, Software Technology Center, Science Applications, Inc., San Francisco, California (1976-1978) While in that position he supervised development of advanced concept testing and quality assurance tools and directed a number of studies of various software engineering topics.